+Though greener options are expensive, but we believe that some viable options are emerging.
 We are all looking for ways, big and small, to help be part of the solution to climate change.
 The younger generation consumers (millennials) are choosing sustainability over iconic brands.
 Brands are now also looking for sustainability, transparency and ethical manufacturing in the factories they work or partner with.
 Thus, as a manufacturer, we believe we’re in a unique position to support independent brands in working more sustainably, and deliver real impact across the industry.
 Evershiny is very exciting to be part of this journey and are therefore is in the process of fully integrating the required standards for a "green" manufacturing facility in order to create "responsible jewellery".

 Our jewellery by its very nature is a circular product.
 It can be repaired and recycled into new pieces, and all our metal scrap from our factory is recycled back into the system, thereby creating no waste.
 Additionally, by utilising the latest materials and manufacturing know-now, Evershiny produces jewellery that is made from 100% pre-loved recycled silver, sustainably sourced, and ethically made.
 We are very passionate about conscious production, and we aim to become your trusted supplier for sustainable quality jewelry.
 We want your customers to own pieces that will last them a long time, and avoid fast fashion items made from materials which are harmful to both people and our environment.